9 Worst Honey Brands to Avoid

 Cox’s honey started almost 100 years ago.
 It resulted from dripping honeycombs that gave the brand’s founder the idea of selling it.

 The consistency, color, and taste of their honey raised many questions.
-It made many customers believe in the presence of corn syrup, one of the reasons why it comes high honey brands to avoid.
+It made many customers believe in the presence of corn syrup, one of the reasons why it comes with high honey brands to avoid.

 Corn syrup can elevate blood sugar levels.
 Honey does that, too, but pure honey isn’t detrimental to diabetic patients.
 However, corn syrup’s extra sweetness is harmful.